M-Wajith/DigiLanka-Citizen-Services/README.md

    npm start
    ```
 3. **Run the Android application via Android Studio**.

-## API Documentation
-The Flask backend exposes APIs for authentication, data retrieval, and updates.
-Full API documentation is available in the backend folder under `api_docs.md`.

 ## Troubleshooting
 - **Backend Issues**: Ensure dependencies are installed correctly and SQLite3 is accessible.